Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: The reduced basis stochastic Galerkin method

-Based on the above descriptions, we propose a reduced basis stochastic Galerkin method, which is referred as RBSGM in the following.
-Since we do not know the number of reduced basis $r$ are needed, the reduced basis space is constructed adaptively in the RBSGM.
+Based on the above descriptions, we propose a reduced basis stochastic Galerkin method, which is referred to as RBSGM in the following.
+Since the required number of reduced basis functions $r$ is unknown, the reduced basis space is constructed adaptively in RBSGM.
 The relative residual

-can be regarded as a function of the number of reduced basis $r$.
-In order to find $r$ such that
+can be regarded as a function of the number of reduced basis functions $r$.
+To find an appropriate value of $r$ satisfying